 For every decade, there is guaranteed to be a handful of fonts based on the fonts in use at the actual time.
 Many of them are free to use and easy to find with a simple Google search.

-It’s always a good idea to sketch things out ahead of time, to get an idea of what you want your finished product to look like.
+It’s always a good idea to sketch things out ahead of time to understand what you want your finished product to look like.

-Thanks to technology, there is a varied assortment of helpful programs to use; designers can also get inspiration from tons of helpful videos available on YouTube.
+Thanks to technology, there is a variety of helpful programs to use; designers can also get inspiration from tons of helpful videos available on YouTube.
 For example, check out this step-by-step guide to designing retro logo by LogoDesign.Net:

 Here is another great resource on how to design a retro poster in Photoshop by Design Cuts: